tyjhart/flowanalyzer/README.md

 ### Flow Monitoring Protocols
 The Manito Networks Flow Analyzer supports the following flow data protocols:

-- Netflow v5
+- Netflow v5 (Cisco)
-- Netflow v9
+- Netflow v9 (Cisco)
-- IPFIX (aka Netflow v10)
+- IPFIX (IEEE, aka Netflow v10)
-- sFlow
+- sFlow (InMon Corporation)
+- Traffic Flow (Mikrotik, Netflow-equivalent)
+- Netstream (Huawei Technologies, Netflow-equivalent)

 If you're not familiar with Netflow or IPFIX that's alright - take a look at [Network Flow Basics](Network%20Flow%20Basics.md).
 For a description of sFlow and supported sFlow structures see the [Flow Analyzer sFlow document](sFlow.md).

-Our software ingests Netflow, IPFIX, and sFlow data then parses and tags it, and stores it in Elasticsearch for you to query and graph in Kibana.
+Our software ingests Netflow (and Netflow-equivalents), IPFIX, and sFlow data then parses and tags it, and stores it in Elasticsearch for you to query and graph in Kibana.

 ### Fields
 The Flow Analyzer supports all defined Netflow v5 fields, all standard Netflow v9 fields, all IPFIX fields in the RFC, and almost all sFlow structures defined by InMon Corporation's enterprise ID.
 See the [Network Flow Basics document](Network%20Flow%20Basics.md) for a description of Netflow and IPFIX fields, and the [sFlow document](sFlow.md) for a description of supported structures.